philote/eat-the-reich/README.md

 - Location Sheet
 - Item Sheets for [advance, bonus, description, equipment, objective]
 - Basic Dice Pool support
+    - Dice can be marked as used in the chat
 - Supports light and dark modes

 ### TODO